 Established in 2002, Cavalry Portfolio is a large debt buyer that positions itself as caring for the consumer.
-The website outlines core values, prioritizing integrity, respect and communication, and links to the consumer education page of the Receivables Management Association International website.
-Cavalry also uses consumer-friendly language, such as calling the delinquent accounts it purchases “non-performing consumer loan portfolios” and referring to its employees as “resolution specialists”.
+The website outlines core values, prioritizing integrity, respect and communication.
+It also uses consumer-friendly language, such as calling the delinquent accounts it purchases “non-performing consumer loan portfolios” and referring to its employees as “resolution specialists.”
 However, it’s important to recognize that, like all debt buyers, Cavalry purchases delinquent accounts for pennies on the dollar with the goal of seeking repayment from the debtor.
+Here’s what you need to know about this debt buyer.

 Once you’re clear about the details of the debt that the letter discusses, you can determine how to respond, including:

-- If the information is incomplete, incorrect or you want to ensure Cavalry has the documentation to back up its claim, send it a request to validate the information.
-It is wise to send this via certified mail, return receipt requested.
+- If the information is incomplete, incorrect or you want to ensure Cavalry Portfolio has the documentation to back up its claim, send it a request to validate the information.
+It’s wise to send this via certified mail, return receipt requested.

 - Challenge the information if it is incorrect.
 Send Cavalry a letter informing it of any misinformation that helps establish you are not required to pay this debt.